 Because the switching frequency in DEM is a function of load current, very light load conditions can produce frequencies well into the audio band.
 This can be problematic if audible noise is coupled into audio amplifier circuits.
-To prevent this from occurring, the ISL62391, ISL62392, ISL62391C and ISL62392C allow the user to float the FCCM input.
-This will allow DEM at light loads, but will prevent the switching frequency from going below ~28kHz to prevent noise injection to the audio band.
+To prevent this from occurring, these controllers allow the user to float the FCCM input.
+This will allow DEM at light loads, but will prevent the switching frequency from going below ~28kHz to prevent noise injection into the audio band.
 A timer is reset each PWM pulse.
 If the timer exceeds 30μs, LGATE is turned on, causing the ramp voltage to reduce until another UGATE is commanded by the voltage loop.